What is PTSD?

 How long does it take to recover?

-If you are experiencing post-traumatic stress as a result of a single, recent incident 8–12 sessions of counselling could be sufficient.
+If you are experiencing post-traumatic stress because of a single, recent incident 8–12 sessions of counselling could be sufficient.
 However, everyone is different.
-If you have a history of trauma or abuse, much longer therapy might be required.
+If you have a history of trauma or abuse, you might require much longer therapy.

 What is the next step?

-If you are experiencing symptoms of post-traumatic stress and would like to talk with someone, please complete the contact form, call us on 0151 329 3637 or email email@example.com.
+If you are experiencing symptoms of post-traumatic stress and would like to talk with someone, please complete our online referral form, call us on 0151 329 3637 or email firstname.lastname@example.org.
 Or, if you prefer, you can ask your GP to refer you for counselling on the NHS.

 NICE (2018) NICE guideline [NG116]: Post-traumatic stress disorder.